cathlinlord/lordc_SoftwareInnovation/content/projects.md

 -Wind Turbine Suitability Analysis in Lake Erie.
   Developed and presented a Boolean, vector-based wind turbine suitability analysis for waters in Lake Erie, USA

+-Shepp's Glacial Deposits of Northwestern Pennsylvania Map Assisted in the digitization of a glacial deposit map under professors from the Environmental and Geology Departments.

 ### Computer Science
 -Everyday Sustainability.